MocTalox/Zorua/zoruas.md

 #### Normal hand catch + Normal Go Plus catch tests

-These tests serve as a prove that the Pokemon Go Plus does not make any weird things (like rerolling the *mass index*).
+These tests serve as a proof that the Pokemon Go Plus does not make any weird things (like rerolling the *mass index*).

 - Tag: Y6 -> Ranges fit: `(0.06869183673469403, 0.10336938775510163)`
   - A: `fz(18.65, 0.83)             = (0.06869183673469403, 0.10336938775510163)`